2.22.2026

 Unhinged

 I have once again dipped my toe into the online dating experience; my aim is not to hurry up and go on dates, or land another husband, but to observe, as if I were conducting a social research experiment.
-This time around I am armed with the "Burned Haystack Dating Method," which, as the name implies, teaches one to find the needle in a haystack by burning the haystack.
+This time around I am armed with the "Burned Haystack Dating Method," created by Dr. Jennie Young, which, as the name implies, teaches one to find the needle in a haystack by burning the haystack.

 I set up my profile on Hinge with the the required six photos and chose my prompts.
 Within a day I had 39 notifications alerting me that different men on the app had left comments on photos or prompts.
 As I attempted to sort through the profiles, I got a pop up saying my viewing would be limited because I was not using the app with a paid subscription.
 Gotta love capitalism!